-- 1. Serve the dist directory with python -m http.server --directory ./dist - 2.
-Open localhost:<port>/console.html and try to import the package - 3.
-You can test the package in the repl
+- 1. Serve the dist directory with python -m http.server --directory ./dist.
+If you use docker, you can execute this either outside of the docker container or make sure to forward a port by setting the environment variable PYODIDE_SYSTEM_PORT or starting docker with ./run_docker -p <port>. - 2.
+Open localhost:<port>/console.html and try to import the package. - 3.
+You can test the package in the repl.